Home

 They owned two small farms in Oley Township, Berks County.
 The first, measuring 10 acres, was adjacent to the farms of neighbors were Francis Weimberger, Daniel Augstadt Jr., Martin Yoder and Wisler Tally.
 The second, of 15 acres, adjoined the farms of Jeremiah Hartman, Levi Merkle, Martin Yoder and Wister Tally.

-As a widower, Gideon remarried, to Elizabeth Stitzer (1823-1879).
-They had five more children of their own -- Gideon Reider Jr., Joel Stitzer Reider, Daniel S. Reider, Sarah Kline and Emma Scheidt.
+They had six more children of their own -- Sarah Ann Kline, Gideon Reider Jr., Joel Stitzer Reider, Catherine "Cate" Reider, Daniel S. Reider and Emma Scheidt.

 Their farm was put up for auction, and daughter Lena Reider captured the bid at the price of $1,720.